 Risk Impact of Risk if it occurs (H/M/L) Probability of risk occurring (H/M/L) What is the Council doing or what has it done to avoid the risk or reduce its effect Who is responsible for managing the risk?
 Increase in number of reviews and complaints High High Communication, transparent and consistent review processes, liaison with social work teams.
-Finance and Income Team Non-payment Medium Medium Communication, work with Finance and of charges service users to set up repayment plans, application of the corporate debt management strategy Income Team / Revenue Section Reduced take up of services Medium Low Working closely with service users Social Work Teams / Finance and Income Team
+Finance and Income Team Non-payment Medium Medium Communication, work with Finance and

+of charges service users to set up repayment plans, application of the corporate debt management strategy Income Team / Revenue Section

+Reduced take Medium Low Working closely with service Social Work

+up of services users Teams /

+Finance and

+Income Team